mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 ![Swim Paces](/assets/jpg/swim-20210114.jpeg)
 <sup>So while the numbers appear to be similar, the feeling is easier this year.</sup>

-I was late getting on the bike after dinner, but I got this scheduled 60 minutes on the trainer too.
+Late getting on the bike after dinner, but the scheduled 60 minutes on the trainer was completed too.
 Not much to report except it is late and time to get some sleep.

 <!---->
 ## FRIDAY JAN 15 ☀️